...is a Game Designer, Developer, and Software Engineer.

 Silk - Interactive Generative Art

-The Silk iOS app is the official interactive generative art app of the weavesilk.com website.
+The iOS app Silk is a hugely popular interactive generative art app from weavesilk.com.
 Anyone can create beautiful flowing art with Silk.
 I've seen this reflected in the audience which is incredibly diverse: ranging from toddlers to their grandparents.
 It's been utilized for everything from teaching, spiritual exploration, and therapy to just having fun.
 It's reception and reach has been incredible and seeing how many people it has touched has been very rewarding.

 - Recognized by Sephora in its Sephora Shares program